-All district attorneys and assistant district attorneys designated as full-time assistants shall be full-time officers of the State.
-They shall not appear as counsel in any civil or criminal case or controversy before the Supreme Judicial Court, Superior Courts or District Courts of the State of Maine or comparable courts in any other state or before the United States District Court or at any administrative hearing held by any state or United States agency other than in their capacity as district attorney during the terms of their office, nor shall they during such term be a partner or associate of any person engaged in the private practice of law or a member or employee of a professional association engaged in the private practice of law.
+The district attorneys and their assistants shall be full-time officers of the State.
+They shall not appear as counsel in any civil or criminal case or controversy before any of the courts of the State of Maine or any other state or United States court or at any administrative hearing held by any state or United States agency, other than in their capacity as district attorney or assistant district attorney, during their terms of office, nor shall they during such term be a partner or associate of any person in the private practice of law.